hackerschoolmty/Rails101/resources.md

 — Enrique Peña Nieto (President of Mexico).

-_If we tell them we used the 26M pesos on a Ruby on Rails projects and SHALALA_ — Ivonne Álvarez (Governor <not yet> of the state of Nuevo León Mexico).
+_If we tell them we used the 26M pesos on a Ruby on Rails projects and SHALALA_ — Ivonne Álvarez (Almost Governor of the state of Nuevo León Mexico).